libremfg/rhize-docs/content/how-to/gql/filter.md

 ---
-title: 'Use query filters'
+title: 'Filter'
 categories: ["how-to"]
-description: How to filter a GraphQL query to a subset of manufacturing items.
+description: How to filter a GraphQL call to a subset of manufacturing items.
 weight: 210
 menu:
   main: